Clicky

 Mold can thrive in moist environments and grow quickly if the temperature is warm, air circulation is poor, or the sugar has been contaminated.

-To prevent mold growth in brown sugar, it is essential to store it in an airtight container in a cool, dry place, use clean utensils and containers, and regularly check for signs of mold.
+To prevent mold growth in brown sugar, storing it in an airtight container in a cool, dry place, using clean utensils and containers, and regularly checking for signs of mold.

-If mold is present, it is essential to discard the brown sugar to avoid any potential health risks.
-But is sugar a dry or wet ingredient?
+If mold is present, discarding the brown sugar to avoid any potential health risks is essential.

 What Does Mold On Brown Sugar Look Like?